KVSDURGASURESH/VULCAN/vulcan-1.4/README.md

 1. Setup Webhook Relay , Why ?

-    `[a].` If we need to connect GitHub with internally deployed Jenkins which is not reachable from outside.
+    `[1.1].` If we need to connect GitHub with internally deployed Jenkins which is not reachable from outside.
 In order to do this, we will be using Webhook Relay <br />
     https://webhookrelay.com/blog/2017/11/23/github-jenkins-guide/

     Installation [ here in this version we have used ] : <br />